Colin-Majoor/Colin-Majoor.github.io/README.md

 ## Description of the events

+USA : <br>
+[Hurricane Harvey](https://en.wikipedia.org/wiki/Hurricane_Harvey) was a devastating Category 4 hurricane that made landfall on Texas and Louisiana in August 2017, causing catastrophic flooding, more than 100 deaths and inflicting $125 billion in property damage.

 INDIA : <br>
 [Cyclone Titli](https://en.wikipedia.org/wiki/Cyclone_Titli) caused extensive damage to Eastern India and Bangladesh at the start of October 2018.
 Killing at least 85 people, it also caused nearly one billion dollars in damages during the single day it was on land.